 Though society at large generally treats gender experimentation as a bad thing, there's no harm in exploring your identity, even if you ultimately decide that the pronouns you were assigned at birth are the right ones for you.
 Changing your mind doesn't make you an attention seeker, it simply means you've gained the tools to better know yourself.

 And in fact, being against people who change their pronouns or identities only helps reinforce the myth that people "just know" their gender, which is a fallacy.
 The expectation this creates is stifling, making it harder for people to explore and try new pronouns and parts of their identity.
 Experimentation is one of life's joys, not just because it opens up fun, new possibilities, but because it helps us make informed decisions.

-Bottom line: Lovato's announcement shouldn't be shocking; it isn't proof that she's been "faking" her identity; it doesn't mean that she's "confused."
+Bottom line: Lovato deciding to use she/her again shouldn't be shocking; it isn't proof that she's been "faking" her identity; it doesn't mean that they are "confused."
 If anything, the way some people have responded shows just how desperately we need better gender-identity representation in all media — including representation of what exploration can look like — and space to have conversations about what it means to fully accept and respect different gender identities.

 The fact is, self-discovery isn't linear, nor should it ever be.
 And the pronouns you or somebody else uses should never become something up for debate.